-Extracting named entities from an unstructured text is a good form to build knowledge for conversational intelligent systems.
-Named Entity Recognition aims to automatically identify and classify entities like persons, places, organizations, and so forth.
-In addition, Named Entity Recognition is also a fundamental step for relations extraction.
-However, both problems are hard to solve, as several categories of named entities are similarly written and appear in cognate contexts.
-To accomplish it, some hybrid approaches combining machine learning and expert linguistic tailored models are usually used.
-In this current study, we turn our focus onto the expert linguistic flavor by applying Local Grammar and Cascade of Transducers.
-Local Grammars are to represent the rules of a particular linguistic structure.
-They are often built manually to describe the entities and relations we aim to recognize.
+Named Entity Recognition problem's objective is to automatically identify and classify entities like persons, places, organizations, and so forth.
+That is an area in Natural Language Processing and Information Extraction.
+Named Entity Recognition is important because it is a fundamental step of preprocessing for several applications like relation extraction.
+However, it is a hard problem to solve as several categories of named entities are written similarly and they appear in similar contexts.
+To accomplish it, we can use some hybrid approaches.
+Nevertheless, in this present study, we use linguistic flavor by applying Local Grammar and Cascade of Transducers.
+Local Grammars are used to represent the rules of a particular linguistic structure.
+They are often built manually to describe the entities we aim to recognize.
 In our study, we adapted a Local Grammar to improve the Recognition of Named Entities.
 The results show an improvement of up to 7% on the F-measure metric in relation to the previous Local Grammar.
-Besides, we built another Local Grammar to recognize binary relationships between person and person linked by parenthood and person and localization linked by a recognized place of birth from the improved Local Grammar.
-Finally, we present practical applications for a conversational system using Prolog for inferring over the extracted entities and relations.
+Also, we built another Local Grammar to recognize family relationships from the improved Local Grammar.
+We present a practical application for the extracted relationships using Prolog.